Defiance Flour Mill, Toowoomba

-Defiance Flour Mill is a heritage-listed mill at 269-291 Ruthven Street, Toowoomba, Toowoomba Region, Queensland, Australia.
+Defiance Flour Mill is a heritage-listed mill at 269–291 Ruthven Street, Toowoomba, Toowoomba Region, Queensland, Australia.
 It was designed by Toowoomba architect William Hodgen and built in 1911 by WT Smith.
 It was added to the Queensland Heritage Register on 26 February 2002.

 History

 The Defiance Flour Mill is located in Ruthven Street on a prominent site adjacent to the Toowoomba Foundry and the Toowoomba Railway Station.
-The company was established in 1898 by Patrick O'Brien and his wife Ellen, in partnership with George Crisp from Dominion Mill, and initially operated from premises in Russell Street prior to moving to the present site in Ruthven Street in 1899.
+The company was established in 1898 by Patrick O'Brien and his wife Ellen (née Fitzgerald), in partnership with George Crisp from Dominion Mill, and initially operated from premises in Russell Street prior to moving to the present site in Ruthven Street in 1899.

 European discovery of the Darling Downs occurred in 1828 when Allan Cunningham provided a route through the Great Dividing Range which separated the Darling Downs from the Moreton Bay region.
 In 1840, Patrick Leslie became the first settler on the Downs, quickly followed by others and in 1842, a more accessible route through the Range was opened.
 Drayton evolved from a stopping place for those reaching the top of the Range, although by 1848 water shortages prompted moves to The Swamp, which was renamed Toowoomba in 1858.
 From the 1860s Toowoomba prospered as a regional centre with the establishment of many industries.

 Patrick and Ellen O'Brien were both Irish migrants who were married at St Patrick's Cathedral in Toowoomba in 1884.
 They established a produce and grocery store in Russell Street, near the Dominion Flour Mill which was managed by George Crisp.
 Crisp, who had migrated to Queensland in 1887, was an experienced miller and had also worked in other mills on the Darling Downs.

-By 1898, the O'Brien's produce store had developed into a successful business.
+By 1898, the O'Briens' produce store had developed into a successful business.
 They decided to finance a new flour mill in Toowoomba and entered into an equal partnership with Crisp, who became the manager and miller.
 At this stage, there were six other flour mills established on the Downs.
 Most of these were small operations using steam or water mills.
 In contrast, the Toowoomba Chronicle described the new Defiance Mill in Russell Street, which was designed by Toowoomba architects Marks & Sons as being "fitted with the latest machinery from England and America by the celebrated firm of Thos.
 Robinson & Son Ltd, Rockdale England, capable of turning out 16 tons of flour in 24 hours".